About

 Why?

-• Learn and apply Science, Technology, Engineering, and Math (STEM) knowledge by designing, building, and testing a working robot.
-No previous experience in these areas required!
+• Learn and apply science, technology, engineering, and math knowledge by designing, building, and testing a working robot.
+No previous experience in these areas is needed!

-• Improve your competitiveness for college-level scholarships and STEM careers after graduation
+• Improve your competitiveness for college admissions, scholarships, and STEM careers after graduation

-• Develop teamwork and camaraderie in an extremely fast-paced, high energy, and competitive environment that prioritizes sportsmanship and cross-team collaboration
+• Develop teamwork and camaraderie in a fast-paced, high-energy, and competitive environment that prioritizes sportsmanship and cross-team collaboration

 • Have fun!